 - Use a watertight plastic wrapping that you haven’t used before to seal the mouth of the larger container.
-We recommend that you use a new wrap or seal to ensure there’s no tear on it.
-A torn wrap means the vapor will go into the air instead of condensing on the wrap.
+We recommend that you use a new plastic wrap or seal to ensure there’s no tear on it.
+A torn wrap means the water vapor will go into the air instead of condensing on the wrap.

 - Ensure your wrap is produced by a quality brand, and the covering on the bowl shouldn’t be too tight or loose – just the right fit.

 - Then gently position a rock or something heavy in the middle of the plastic wrap or covering.
-This causes that spot to sag a bit, giving the wrap a point of gravity that will enable vapor condensed on the wrap to slide down to the center and drop into the smaller bowl.
+This causes that spot to sag a bit, giving the wrap a point of gravity that will enable water vapor condensed on the wrap to slide down to the center and drop into the smaller bowl.